Wren6991/tt02-whisk-serial-processor/README.md

 * LDR  `rs ?= rs + rt; rd = [rs]; rs ?= rs - rt` (4 variants)
 * STR  `rs ?= rs + rt; [rs] = rd; rs ?= rs - rt` (4 variants)

-No AND/OR.
-(I might regret this!)
-A lot of ANDs have constant masks, in which case the inversion doesn't matter.
+No XOR.
+It's probably less common than clearing bits (ANDN), it can be synthesised with three instructions (ANDN, ANDN, OR) plus a register clobber, and the use of XOR + imm to do NOT can be performed better by ANDN and a zero register.

 No multi-bit shift.
 Due to the lack of shift enable on the register file, this would take 32 cycles: 16 to get shift amount to nearest multiple of 2 by dithering the left/right shift signal, then next 16 to shift by 1 by shifting through the ALU carry flop.
 Don't feel this is worth the control complexity, and we can save opcode space by putting the shifts on a minor opcode.

-We have 14 instructions in the instruction bits 3:0, counting the 4 variants each of LDR/STR.
-1/8th of the encoding space is reserved for Tiny Tapeout 3.
+We have 15 instructions in the instruction bits 3:0, counting the 4 variants each of LDR/STR.
+1/16th of the major opcode space is reserved for Tiny Tapeout 3, plus quite a few minor opcodes under Shift and In/out.

 ### Flags